+- 1. Structure and functioning ofviruses

+- 2. Infectious cycle and replication pattern

+- 3. Viruses as tool forvaccination

+- 4. Host and virus specificresponses

-- 1. Structure and functioning of viruses - 2.
-Infectious cycle and replication pattern - A) The science of virology: Concept and scope of virology.
-Definitive properties of viruses: Morphology, Ultra structure, Chemical composition proteins, nucleic acids, and other contents.
+A) The science of virology: Concept and scope of virology.
+Definitive properties of viruses: Morphology, Ultra structure, Chemical composition - proteins, nucleic acids, and other contents.
 Classification and nomenclature of viruses.
-Evolutionary importance of viruses. - B) Working with viruses: Visualization and enumeration of virus particles, Biological activity of viruses, Physical and chemical manipulation of the structural components of viruses, Characterization of viral product expressed in the infected cells.
-Isolation and purification of viruses, Detection of viruses: physical, biological, immunological and molecular methods.
+Evolutionary importance of viruses.

+B) Working with viruses: Visualization and enumeration of virus particles, Biological activity of viruses, Physical and chemical manipulation of the structural components of viruses, Characterization of viral product expressed in the infected cells.
+Isolation and purification of viruses, Detection of viruses: physical, biological, immunological and molecularmethods.